 McErlane continued down his murderous path but always managed to beat the rap- if not the potential witnesses against him.
 But by 1931, his mental condition appeared to be breaking down, possibly from the effects of overindulgence in contraband alcohol.
 In June 1931 police found him shooting up the pavement with a shotgun in the middle of the night, drunk and raving about imaginary enemies.
 “They were trying to get me,” he told the officers, “but I drove them off.”

 Finally, Los Angeles read of McErlane’s death.
 The man some had once called “Chicago’s toughest gangster” died not in a hail of bullets but of pneumonia, on October 8, 1932, a year to the day after Miller’s murder.
-The event marked another so-“first” for McErlane: he was said to be the first gangster to die a natural death.”
+The event marked another so-“first” for McErlane: he was, or so the papers reported, “the first gangster to die a natural death.”